 The students enter the History of Magic classroom, and are a bit bewildered to see that the professor is nowhere to be found.
-Whispers begin to filter through the room as students settle into their respective seats and wait for him to appear.
+Whispers begin to filter through the room as students settle into their respective seats and wait for her to appear.

-The bells chime, indicating the start of class and Professor Becker jumps out from behind his desk with a roaring shout.
+The bells chime, indicating the start of class and Professor Everby jumps out from behind her desk with a roaring shout.
 She chuckles at the looks on some of the students’ faces before smoothing her robes and moving to the front of the classroom.
 “Sorry for the scare, but I thought it a fitting bit of fun as we’ll be talking about ghosts here in just a bit.”

 I hope everyone is well, and welcome back to the seventh lesson of History of Magic.
 I have been quite busy lately, but I am glad to see such enthusiasm at the prospect of another lesson and I apologize for the delay!
 Thank you all for your patience, it is much appreciated.
 Now then, let’s get on to the long awaited lesson.
 Today we will be discussing some of the alternative magic of Asia... or that is to say, practices more prominent in the Eastern word when compared to ours.

 Now obviously, Asia is an incredibly vibrant country with many varied practices, so we are not even coming close to exhausting the different kinds of magic used (or not used) throughout all of the continent.
 Instead, there is a selection here of the most prevalent, most well known, or the practices shared throughout the greatest number of countries.

 Before we go on to discuss true magical practices in Asia, we need to briefly touch upon some common misconceptions.
 Some incorrect perceptions and ideas about magic in the east have been perpetuated by Muggle culture, folklore, or history, just as Professor Salvatrix mentioned in Lesson Two.
 Some of these are based on a seed of truth, while others are simply wild guesses.